jeffersongt/Deus/README.md

 - It permits you to generate a resource for your [Adonis](https://adonisjs.com/) project based on a configuration file

+- This tool is made to be fully compatible and usable with my upcoming Adonis template

 ## :warning: Requirement

 - [CMake >= 3.17](https://cmake.org/download/)